oceanbase/oceanbase/mkdocs.md

 ### Edit a page

-If you want to modify the content of a page, you can modify the markdown file in `docs/` directory directly.
+If you want to modify the content of a page, you can edit the markdown file in `docs/` directory directly.

 ### Modify the layout of pages

-To modify the layout of pages, you need to modify `mkdocs.yml`.
+To modify the layout of pages, you need to edit `mkdocs.yml`.

 For configuration details, see [MkDocs User Guide](https://www.mkdocs.org/user-guide/configuration/).